Runtime API

 window.dispatchEvent(new CustomEvent('knoku:ask', {

-detail: { question: 'How do I get started?' }
+detail: { question: 'How do I install the widget?' },

-Listen on window for events the widget dispatches.
+Listen on window for widget events:

-window.addEventListener('knoku:message', (e) => {
+window.addEventListener('knoku:message', (event) => {

 })

-window.addEventListener('knoku:response', (e) => {
+window.addEventListener('knoku:response', (event) => {

-| Event | When | detail shape |
+})| Event | When it fires | Detail |

 |---|---|---|

-knoku:message | User submits a question (before the SSE request starts) | { question: string } |
+knoku:message | A user question is submitted before the network request starts | { question } |

 doc_id: string